ibm-cloud-docs/Cloudant/offerings/bluemix.md

 A banner also appears in the dashboard to inform you.
 You can still read and delete data.
 However, to write new data, you must either upgrade to a paid account or delete data and wait until the next check runs for your account to be reactivated.

-During a daily check, if you exceed the data storage limit, the following message appears, "402 Over
-Quota: Account has exceeded its data usage quota.
-An upgrade to a paid plan is required."
-In addition, a banner alert appears in the Cloudant Dashboard.
-You can still read and delete data.
-However, to write new data, you must either upgrade to a paid account or delete data and wait until the next check runs for your account to be reactivated.

 If you would like to store more than one GB of data, or to have a greater throughput capacity, move to the [Standard plan](#standard-plan).